tldr-pages/tldr/pages/linux/schroot.md

 # schroot

-> Run command or start an interactive shell with a special root directory.
-More customizable than standard chroot.
+> Run command or start an interactive shell with a different root directory.
+More customizable than `chroot`.
 > More information: <https://wiki.debian.org/Schroot>.

-- Run command in a specific chroot:
+- Run a command in a specific chroot:

 `schroot --chroot {{chroot}} {{command}}`